QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lake_model.rst

 For the first part of this lecture, the parameters governing transitions into and out of unemployment and employment are exogenous

-Later, we'll determine some of these transition rates endogenously using the :doc:`McCall search model <mccall_model>`
+Later, we'll determine some of these transition rates endogenously using the :doc:`McCall search model <../dynamic_programming/mccall_model>`

 We'll also use some nifty concepts like ergodicity, which provides a fundamental link between *cross-sectional* and *long run time series* distributions